-Of the three nutrients -- protein, carbs and fat -- carbs have the greatest impact on blood sugar control.
+Of the three macronutrients — protein, carbs, and fat — carbs have the greatest impact on blood sugar management.
 This is because the body breaks them down into glucose.

-Therefore, diabetics may need to take large dosages of insulin and/or diabetes medication when they eat a lot of carbohydrates.
+Therefore, people with diabetes may need to take large doses of insulin, medication, or both when they eat a lot of carbohydrates.

-Bottom Line: Diabetics are deficient in insulin, or resistant to its effects.
+People with diabetes are deficient in insulin or resistant to its effects.
 When they eat carbs, their blood sugar can rise to potentially dangerous levels unless medication is taken.

-In fact, prior to the discovery of insulin in 1921, very-low-carb diets were considered standard treatment for people with diabetes (12).
+In fact, before the discovery of insulin in 1921, very low carb diets were considered standard treatment for people with diabetes (

-What’s more, low-carb diets seem to work well in the long term, as long as patients adhere to the diet.
+What’s more, low carb diets seem to work well in the long term when people stick to them.

-In one study, type 2 diabetics followed a low-carb diet for 6 months.
-Their diabetes remained well controlled more than 3 years later if they stuck to the diet (13).
+In one study, people with type 2 diabetes ate a low carb diet for 6 months.
+Their diabetes remained well managed more than 3 years later if they stuck to the diet (

-Bottom Line: Research has shown that people with diabetes experience long-term improvements to blood sugar control while on a low-carb diet.
+Research has shown that people with diabetes experience long-term improvements in managing blood sugar while eating a low carb diet.

-The ideal carb intake for diabetics is a somewhat controversial topic, even among those who support carb restriction.
+The ideal carb intake for people living with diabetes is a somewhat controversial topic, even among those who support carb restriction.

-Dr. Richard K. Bernstein, who has type 1 diabetes, has eaten 30 grams of carbs per day and documented excellent blood sugar control in his patients who follow the same regimen (15).
+Dr. Richard K. Bernstein, who has type 1 diabetes, has eaten 30 grams of carbs per day and documented excellent blood sugar management in his patients who follow the same regimen (

 It all depends on your personal tolerance.
 Just remember that the general rule is the less carbs you eat, the less your blood sugar will rise.

-Bottom Line: Carb intake between 20–90 grams per day has been shown to be effective at improving blood sugar control.
+Carb intake between 20–90 grams per day has been shown to be effective at improving blood sugar management in people with diabetes.
 However, it’s best to test blood sugar before and after eating to find your personal carb limit.

-Carbs in plant foods are made up of a combination of starch, sugar and fiber.
+In plant foods, carbs comprise a combination of starch, sugar, and fiber.
 Only the starch and sugar components raise blood sugar.

-Fiber that is found naturally in foods, whether soluble or insoluble, does not break down into glucose in the body and does not raise blood sugar levels.
+Fiber that’s naturally found in foods, whether soluble or insoluble, doesn’t break down into glucose in the body, and doesn’t raise blood sugar levels (18).

-You can actually subtract the fiber from the total carb content, leaving you with the digestible or “net” carb content.
-For example, one cup of cauliflower contains 5 grams of carbs, 3 of which are fiber.
+You can actually subtract the fiber and sugar alcohols from the total carb content, leaving you with the digestible or “net” carb content.
+For example, 1 cup of cauliflower contains 5 grams of carbs, 3 of which are fiber.
 Therefore, its net carb content is 2 grams.

-Prebiotic fiber, such as inulin, has even been shown to improve fasting blood sugar and other health markers in type 2 diabetics (17).
+Prebiotic fiber, such as inulin, has even been shown to improve fasting blood sugar and other health markers in people with type 2 diabetes (

-For this reason, the net carb count listed on a product’s label may not be accurate if all of the carbs contributed by maltitol are subtracted from the total.
+For this reason, use the net carb tool cautiously, as the count listed on a product’s label may not be accurate if all the carbs contributed by maltitol are subtracted from the total.

 This carb counter may be a valuable resource.
 It provides data for hundreds of foods on total carbs, net carbs, fiber, protein and fat.